Originally indicated that the bearer was from the English city of Lincoln, called Lindum Colonia

 "pleasant" and hyll

-From the name of the Sicilian city Messina.
-The city was named for the original Greek settlers' homeland Messene.
+From the name of the Sicilian city of Messina, founded by Greek colonists.
+The city was named after the Greek city Μεσσηνη (Messene)

-From a village in England called Midgley which meant "midge (insect) wood" in Old English.
+From the English village of Midgley in West Yorkshire, meaning "midge (insect) wood" in Old English.

-Derived from a place name meaning "mill stream" in Old English.
+Derived from various place names meaning "mill stream" in Old English.

 Originally derived from various place names all meaning "ford by a mill" in Old English.